NoahHydro/bip39/README.md

 # BIP39

 This fork of the original [bip39](https://github.com/bitcoinjs/bip39) differs from the original in that it removes the dependency on the Node crypto module.
-This allows it to be used in the highly-optimized [eth-wallet-light](https://github.com/NoahHydro/eth-wallet-light) library.
-The only breaking change is that [`generateMnemonic`](https://github.com/NoahHydro/bip39/blob/master/index.js#L119) now requires an explicit `rng` function to be passed, rather than defaulting to [`randombytes`](https://github.com/crypto-browserify/randombytes).
+This allows it to be used in the optimized [eth-wallet-light](https://github.com/NoahZinsmeister/eth-wallet-light) library.
+The only breaking change is that [`generateMnemonic`](https://github.com/NoahZinsmeister/bip39/blob/master/index.js#L119) now requires an explicit `rng` function to be passed, rather than defaulting to [`randombytes`](https://github.com/crypto-browserify/randombytes).

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)